-Revenues from sales of the Company's combined hardware and software element are recognized when they are realized or realizable and earned which has been determined to be upon the delivery of the product.
+Revenues from sales of the Company's combined hardware and software element are recognized when each performance obligation has been satisfied which has been determined to be upon the delivery of the product.
 Revenues derived from service fees are recognized at the time the services are performed and there are no further performance obligations.
-The Company's training, installation, and repair services are recognized as revenue as these services are performed.
+The Company's professional services, including training, installation, and repair services are recognized as revenue as these services are performed.